Meta-AF: Meta-Learning for Adaptive Filters: Acoustic Echo Cancellation Ablation

-When we evaluate scenes with noise and nonlinearies to simulate loudspeaker distortion, we find that our Meta-AEC approach~(light blue, x) continues to outperform all other conventional methods as shown in~\fref{fig:aecnl}.
-That is, our peak-performance is $\approx1\,$dB above the nearest baseline.
-In $\operatorname{STOI}$, Meta-AEC scores $.015$ above Speex.
+When we evaluate scenes with noise, nonlinearies to simulate loudspeaker distortion, and path changes, we find that our Meta-AEC approach~(light blue, x) continues to perform well, as shown in~\fref{fig:aecnl}.
+That is, our peak-performance is $\approx2\,$dB above the nearest baseline.
+In $\operatorname{STOI}$, Meta-AEC scores $.027$ above Speex~(green, up triangle).
 We hypothesize that our approach effectively learns to compensate for the signal model inaccuracy, even if we only use a linear filter.